Current boxes’ contents are a surprise, so we only reveal the theme ahead of time.

 October Box: Zero Sum Game by SL Huang

 Zero Sum Game by S.L.
 Huang is a fast paced, explosive book with a fantastic, gritty, smart. badass heroine, Cas Russell, whose superpower is math.
 She’s deadly, mercenary, superhuman, and not your average math geek.
 This sci-fi action adventure was so much fun to read with math being thrown around just as much as bullets and its diverse cast of characters.
-It certainly kept us turning the pages.

 - This month’s local vendor is Love & Lavender Bath and Body from the Interior of BC.
 They supplied us with the luxurious bath bombs, a much more pleasurable and relaxing version of a bomb than the ones being thrown around in the book.